 We study the developmental assembly and functional organization of neural circuits in the cerebral cortex that process information and guide behavior.
 We combine molecular, anatomical and physiological approaches, with the entry point from a systematic identification of neuronal cell types using genetically engineered mice.
 Our study has implications in understanding neuropsychiatric disorders such as schizophrenia and autism.

 Josh Huang and colleagues study the assembly and function of neural circuits in the neocortex of the mouse.
 The neocortex consists of a constellation of functional areas that form a representational map of the external (sensory, social) and internal (visceral, emotional) world.
-These areas are strategically interconnected into elaborate networks which support dynamic operations that process information and guide intelligent behavior.
-The group’s overarching hypothesis is that, at the cellular level, cortical processing streams and output channels are mediated by a large set of distinct glutamatergic pyramidal neurons (PyNs), and functional PyN ensembles are regulated by a diverse yet distinct set of GABAergic interneurons (INs).
-The Huang lab systematically builds cell type genetic tools that integrate a full set of modern techniques for exploring neural circuits.
-Building on their success in genetic targeting of GABA INs, they have recently extended this effort to PyNs.
-Their current research program begins to integrate studies of GABA INs and PyNs toward understanding the development and function of specific cortical circuits underlying behavior.
-Among GABA interneurons, the chandelier cell is one of the most distinctive cell type that controls PyN firing at the axon initial segment.
-Huang and colleagues are studying the developmental specification of chandelier cells, their activity-dependent circuit integration, and their functional connectivity.
-Regarding pyramidal neurons, they are systematically characterizing the developmental origin, axon projection, and input connectivity of multiple classes of genetically defined PyN types, focusing on the forelimb motor cortex.
-They combine a range of approaches that include genetic and viral engineering, cell type gene expression, genetic fate mapping, imaging, electrophysiology, and behavior analysis.
-With this progress, they begin to integrate their studies in the context of the motor cortex control of volitional forelimb movements and motor learning.
+These areas are strategically interconnected into elaborate information processing networks that guide behavior.
+The group’s overarching hypothesis is that, at the cellular level, cortical processing streams and output channels are mediated by a large set of distinct glutamatergic pyramidal neuron types, and functional neural ensembles are regulated by a diverse set of GABAergic interneuron types.
+Understanding cortical circuit organization requires comprehensive knowledge of these basic cellular components.
+The Huang lab uses state-of-the-art genetic approaches to systematically target cell types and facilitate the application of a full set of modern techniques for exploring cortical circuits.
+Among GABAergic interneurons, the chandelier cell is one of the most distinctive cell type that controls pyramidal neuron firing at the axon initial segment.
+Huang and colleagues are studying the developmental specification, activity-dependent circuit integration, and functional connectivity of chandelier cells, an entry point towards understanding a local circuit module.
+Regarding pyramidal neurons, they are systematically characterizing the developmental origin, axon projection pattern, and input connectivity of multiple classes of pyramidal neuron types, focusing on the forelimb motor cortex.
+They combine a range of approaches that include genetic and viral engineering, genetic fate mapping, gene expression profiling, cellular imaging, electrophysiology, and behavior analysis.
+Recently, they begin to integrate their studies in the context of the motor cortex control of forelimb movements.

 Taniguchi, H. and Lu, J. and Huang, Z. J. (2013) The spatial and temporal origin of chandelier cells in mouse neocortex.
 Science 339(6115) pp. 70-4.